eddelbuettel/gettz/README.md

 ### Status

-Works on Linux, expected to also work on Solaris and BSD, builds on OS X but only returns `NULL` due to the apparent lack of any programmatic interface.
+Works on Linux, expected to also work on Solaris and BSD, builds on OS X and Windows but only returns `NULL` due to the apparent lack of any programmatic interface.

-Windows could possibly be supported by querying the registry.
+Windows could possibly be supported better by querying the registry.
+Contributions / pull requests would be welcomed on this.

 ### Installation